-- · Always approach a spill from an upwind direction. - Avoid direct or indirect body contact with the spilled material. - Remove all potential ignition sources from immediate area. - Shut down all powered equipment until Safety Officer approves operation. - Restrict access to spill area to those involved in initial containment and cleanup activity. - Do not approach materials producing gases or vapors until identification is possible and hazards are known. - Maintain constant observation of personnel for indications of hypothermia and/or frostbite. - Follow procedures to avoid slips, trips, and falls, especially in ice and snow conditions.
+- Always approach a spill from an upwind direction. - Avoid direct or indirect body contact with the spilled material. - Remove all potential ignition sources from immediate area. - Shut down all powered equipment until Safety Officer approves operation. - Restrict access to spill area to those involved in initial containment and cleanup activity. - Do not approach materials producing gases or vapors until identification is possible and hazards are known. - Maintain constant observation of personnel for indications of heat or cold related injuries. - Follow procedures to avoid slips, trips, and falls, especially in ice and snow conditions.

-IF A PROFESSIONAL OPINION IS NEEDED CALL THE IH OR SAFETY REPRESENTATIVE
+CALL THE IH OR SAFETY REPRESENTATIVE WHEN A PROFESSIONAL OPINION IS NEEDED

-- A trained person using properly calibrated equipment must conduct air monitoring. - If permissible entry conditions change outside of allowable criteria during entry, the entry must be terminated. - If a worker is splashed with crude oil, remove clothing and wash affected skin area. - If eyes are splashed rinse for at least 15 minutes and get medical attention.
+- · When a trained person using properly calibrated equipment must conduct air monitoring. - If permissible entry conditions change outside of allowable criteria during entry, the entry must be terminated. - If a worker is splashed with crude oil, remove clothing and wash affected skin area. - If eyes are splashed rinse for at least 15 minutes and get medical attention.